Skip to content

 None

-2. Mathematical packages such as numpy, pandas
+2. Math packages like numpy, pandas

-3. Other packages such as jinja2, mailer, openpyxl
+3. Other packages like jinja2, mailer, openpyxl

-Only the packages required by DataFlux Func
+Only packages DataFlux Func itself depends on

 Pre-added Script Market Guance Script Market None

-otherwise it may fail to start normally
+otherwise it might fail to start normally

 Not required